 Straining the muscles that support your pelvic organs may lead to a cystocele.
-Such straining occurs during vaginal childbirth or with chronic constipation, violent coughing and heavy lifting.
+Such straining occurs during vaginal childbirth or with chronic constipation, violent coughing or heavy lifting.
 Cystoceles also tend to cause problems after menopause, when estrogen levels decrease.

 When to see a doctor